Name Change for Non Citizens

 Are Easy Name Change kits suitable for non-citizens?

 If you have several UK organisations that need to be notified of your new name, an Easy Name Change kit can help regardless of your country of nationality and reason for name change.
 Our kits are designed to notify UK based organisations of your new name and must be used in conjunction with a UK issued deed poll, marriage certificate or decree absolute.
+Our kits will save you hours if you have 8 or more organisations to notify.

 What about my foreign passport?